-Alton Fletcher, author of the not yet published novel Southern Transit, provided this review of former literary agent Mark Malatesta.
+Alton Fletcher, author of the novel Southern Transit (not yet published), provided this review of former literary agent Mark Malatesta.
 Robert worked with Mark, resulting in him being offered representation by a top literary agent, Gina Panettieri with Talcott Notch Literary.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Alton

 Mark Malatesta Review by Alton Fletcher

 As you’ve often said, Mark, getting published and becoming a bestselling author is not about luck.
 It’s a decision.
 My experience in finding just the right agent to represent my books proves that point.

 First, let me tell you that I finally had a great chat with literary agent Gina Panettieri with Talcott Notch Literary.
 She gets my novel, she sent me good ideas about revisions, and she sent me a contract.
 I’m excited.
 Thank you for your tremendous support.
 You’ve kept me on track all along the way and prevented me from wasting time and making several serious mistakes.